 Of course, it's the other way around for developers who try and squeeze as many apartments as they can on the block of land lowering the land-to-asset ratio.

 That's why I steer clear of investing in high-rise apartment towers and like to own properties with a high land-to-asset ratio.

 Whether it’s the option to extend and modernise, or potentially subdivide the block, to achieve good capital growth a property should have the potential for development, now or down the track.

 Whether you plan to actually develop the property or not, this criteria means the property will appeal to a wide range of buyers in the future – owner-occupiers will appreciate the potential to create a spacious family home, while investors will be drawn in by a generously sized block with room to develop a trio of townhouses.

-Check council zoning, density regulations and any heritage overlays before you buy, so you know that future purchasers (or yourself, if you decide to foray into developing) can put these plans into action.
+Check council zoning, density regulations, and any heritage overlay before you buy, so you know that future purchasers (or yourself, if you decide to foray into developing) can put these plans into action.

 These are just some of the key criteria of a quality property with strong capital growth potential.

 Learn more about capital growth properties, including myths that can stop you from profiting from property, here.